Preschool: Madie Kerch

 Mark has been teaching religious school at Bet Shalom for the past 17 years.
 While traditionally teaching second grade, Mark has also taught first grade, seventh grade and post-confirmation.
 He has been trained in Responsive Classroom, All Kinds of Minds, and Teach Like a Champion approaches.

-Third Grade: Heidi Roston
+Third Grade & Hebrew Cohort: Heidi Roston

 Heidi grew up in Crystal, Minnesota and graduated with a Bachelor’s degree in Child Psychology from the University of Minnesota.
 Throughout her life, she has dedicated a lot of her time teaching children.
 She has worked with toddlers in preschool, school age children in public school and just after college, she worked in the hospitals taking newborn baby portraits.
 Besides working as an infant teacher at Shalom Yeladim, she teaches third grade and is a Bar/Bar Mitzvah tutor in the Bet Shalom Religious School.
 She believes that some of the most important skills to have when working with children is patience, flexibility, and love.
 In her spare time, she enjoys baking, spending time with her family, and reading.

-Fifth Grade: Julie Friedman
+Fourth Grade: Julie Friedman

 Julie Friedman has always been passionate about facilitating others in Jewish understanding and helping youth connect to their Jewish identity.
 From her years as a teen counselor at her synagogue’s day camp in Illinois to working as a youth advisor at Siegel JCC in Delaware, she feels like she is always drawn back to her roots in Judaism.
 While teaching middle school science in New Jersey, she spent her free time involved with her synagogue, leading Pray and Play (their monthly preschool Shabbat program) and teaching second grade religious school classes.

-Julie is excited to begin her third year teaching religious school at Bet Shalom.
+Julie is excited to begin her fourth year teaching religious school at Bet Shalom.
 Julie and her family relocated to Minnesota in 2018 and are excited to be part of such a welcoming community at Bet Shalom.

 Seventh Grade and Hebrew and B’nai Mitzvah Cohort: Suzy Lurie